tawalaya/http-print/Readme.md

 # http-print

 This is a simple local http server that prints every request to console.
-Its similar to `python3 -m http.server` but also excepts POST, PUT, HEAD etc.
+It's similar to `python3 -m http.server` but also accepts POST, PUT, HEAD etc.

 ## Getting Started